UAlbanyArchives/archives_tools/README.md

 	AS.setPassword("admin")

-* Keep in mind that these values are stored in pain text in you python library directory
+* Keep in mind that these values are stored in plain text in your python library directory

 ## Principles